warwickhunter/play/WorkManagerExperiment/README.md

-Android JobScheduler Sample (Kotlin)
+Android WorkManager Sample (Kotlin)
 ====================================
+This is a modified version of the JobScheduler example app.
+It has been modified by Warwick Hunter.

-Demonstration of the JobScheduler API, which provides an interface for scheduling background tasks when certain tasks apply.
+Demonstration of the WorkManager API, which provides an interface for scheduling background tasks when certain tasks apply.

 To understand how this sample works, try these different scenarios: